WindJammer6/35.-Star-Wars-Reinforcement-Learning/README.md

 Started with randomly turning a portion of the planets into hostile planets, which emit a kill radius that kills any ship entering it.
 The RL agents does not know which plaents are hostile nor how big the kill radius are.

 To help them, I introduced the idea of a 'Hive Mind', where initial RL agents randomly explore until they get killed, and the 'Hive Mind' remembers the death locations, visited planets, and seen areas of the map of previous RL agents.
 Within sub-episodes, the map is not reset. (except for the Separatist and Republic ships since I wanted to simulate the idea that by the time the planet explorers decide to send a new RL agent/drone, the state of the war could be different and new ships will occupy different parts of the map)

+**The 'camp' at last planet issue**
+For Phase 3, there was an issue where the RL agent found a policy to 'camp' at the last planet to farm the rewards off its positive rewards halo rather than just visiting it.
+It likely didnt want to visit it because once it visits it, the planet (now visited) will emit a negative rewards halo, which penalises it.

+Possible solutions:
+- could fix this by not making visited planets penalise the RL agent.
+- could give a big reward for the RL agent if it finds all planets.
+However, I didnt want to do it because it dosen't make sense as the RL agent isn't supposed to know how many planets there are in the map, and the objective is supposedly to try its best to find as many planets as possible.
+- one more rationale is that we could still give the RL agent a big reward for finding all planets, if it has already seen all parts of the map (since if it has already seen all parts of the map, then it make sense that we should already know how many planets there are in the area and thus we should know if all planets has already been found)

+But I will open this phenomenon to your interpretation of the RL Environment and future experiments.

 <br>